End-Tech/syncmatica/README.md

 ## Project Status & Road Map

-Since many servers have issues with the amount of syncmatics present on the server I have implemented a feature that makes it easier for users to find the placement they need.
-Instead of having a random order based on iterating over a HashMap.

-This is the only relevant change of this update and thus servers don't need to update to this one.

-This update delays the updates that synchronise subRegions.
+Subregions are now synchronized between clients.
+In addition, it is now shown who shared the initial placement with the server and who last modified it.
+There is also a fix for people behind proxies.

+The code of this mod is kind of questionable.
+I'm now a very different developer than when I originally wrote this.
+I prefer a different style of coding and things that are once liked I now find repulsive.
+I'll slowly work on enhancing code quality over time, but I feel I will never completely fix this.

 I have also seen that many servers have a problem with the amount of syncmatics that are persistently shared.
-I imagine I should also add better a fix for that.
+The ownership is a pre-requirement for the change that is supposed to this.
+Adding a better fix for this is also on the roadmap, but I'm debating the priority since I don't get any feedback like this anymore.

+What seems way more important is to get syncmatica working in single-player and by doing that in LAN worlds.
+I'm not sure how much work this is - we'll see.
+I just got way more reports about this.

 The MaterialGatherings button is supposed, to aid with collecting the materials as a group.
 It should synchronize and simplify the collection of material across the server.
 As of now it does nothing.